|

 seconds.
 With the mode switch in the Hz position and the optical sensor aimed at a bright area on

+the screen, the measured reading is the filming speed when using a 180 camera shutter.
 The CINE-CHECK is powered by a 9 volt alkaline battery and indicates a low battery voltage by

 illumination of all four decimal points on the LED display.
 A protective leatherette carrying pouch